 1. Make an appointment with a health professional

-If you think your child has autism, it’s good to act quickly and make an appointment with a professional.
+If you’ve noticed signs of signs of autism or you think your child might be autistic, it’s best to act early and make an appointment with a professional.
 For example, you could talk to your child and family health nurse, your GP or a paediatrician.

-It’s a good idea to write down your concerns, including examples of what you’ve noticed and any concerns that your child’s early childhood education service or school has raised.
-You can share this information with the health professional.
+Before the appointment, it’s a good idea to write down what you’ve noticed, including examples.
+You can also note questions, comments or observations that your child’s early childhood education service or school has raised.
+You can share all this information with the health professional.

-If the professional doesn’t have any concerns about your child, but you’re still worried, it’s OK to ask for a second, or even third, opinion from another professional.
+If the professional doesn’t think your child is autistic but you’re still wondering, it’s OK to ask for a second, or even third, opinion from another professional.

-You can monitor your child’s social communication behaviour and interaction using the ASDetect app.
+If your child is aged 11-30 months, you can monitor their social communication behaviour and interaction using the ASDetect app.
 It gives clear examples of what to expect in the early stages of your child’s social and language development.

 2. Learn about autism services, therapies and supports

-- Look into programs and therapies that your child can start without an assessment and diagnosis – for example, PlayConnect playgroups or Early Days workshops.
+- Look into programs that your child can start without an assessment and diagnosis – for example, PlayConnect playgroups or Early Days workshops for parents.

-- Get your child started on therapies like speech pathology or occupational therapy while you’re waiting for an assessment and diagnosis.
+- Get your child started on therapies like speech pathology or occupational therapy while you’re waiting for an autism assessment or NDIS support.
 Your GP will be able to tell you about Medicare rebates for these services.

-- Put your child’s name on waiting lists for some therapies and supports while you wait for your child’s formal assessment.
+- Put your child’s name on waiting lists for some therapies and supports while you wait for your child’s autism assessment.

-If your child is over seven years old, there’s a different pathway to get support under the NDIS.
-Your child will need a formal diagnosis before starting on this pathway.
+If your child is over 7 years old, there’s a different pathway to get NDIS support.
+Your child will need a formal autism diagnosis before starting on this pathway.

 3. Get an autism diagnosis